-I’m telling you this because I really want to give you perspective for today’s post.
+I’m telling you this because I really want to give you perspective for this post.
 There were many years when $5 might have well have been $500.
 We just didn’t have it.

 We could have just opted out of Christmas and our family would have totally understood.
 We have a really great family like that.
 But we want our children to be givers and not just receivers and we wanted them to see their parents be givers and not just receivers.
 So we had to get creative.

 I wonder how many people opt out of Christmas because they don’t have any extra money?
-It makes me sad.
+It makes me sad because our focus on gift giving has gotten way off track.

 So, I went hunting for gifts that could be made for a dollar or less.
 For some of these things you might need tools or need to buy something that will make more than one item.
 But, for the most part, each item is made with supplies that cost less than a dollar.

-Last year Phoebe made painted little wood signs for everyone.
+One year our older daughter made painted little wood signs for everyone.
 This one is mine.
 She used acrylic paint, thin craft plywood and tulle ribbon.

 This wasn’t a gift but I think it would make a nice gift.
-This is what Phoebe hangs her earrings and necklaces on; a thrifted frame with chicken wire attached to the back (she used a staple gun) and a wire across the top.
+This is what my daughter hangs her earrings and necklaces on; a thrifted frame with chicken wire attached to the back (she used a staple gun) and a wire across the bottom for necklaces.
 You could also use a piece of burlap instead of chicken wire.

 I just love this sign.
 I made them for each couple in our family a couple of years ago after seeing this idea for a JOY sign from An Oregon Cottage.
 I just used scrapbooking paper and printed out the letters on our computer.
 I got the frames from the thrift store and spray painted them.